 Back in 2009 the ever-informative Tad Chef took a look for us at the most helpful tools out there.
 Unfortunately, Google has a habit of retiring many of its tools, or starting to charge for them (Google Shopping anyone?), so it was high time for an update.

 So, here’s our revised list of ten free Google tools you should consider; You’ll know many, no doubt regularly use a few, but, in this industry, there’s always something new to try.

-If you only make use of one tool from this list, Google Webmaster Tools is the plum choice.
-Just as the logo uses a spanner, making use of Webmaster Tools is akin to giving your site a regular service; use it to keep everything running smoothly, and spot bigger issues quickly.
+If you only make use of one tool from this list, Google Search Console (formally known as Webmaster Tools) is the plum choice.
+Just as the logo demonstrates it’s intent with a spanner, using Search Console is akin to giving your site a regular service; use it to keep everything running smoothly, and spot bigger issues quickly.